logicalperson0/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. The file 2-mul a function that multiplies 2 integer

 3. The file 3-print_numbers a void function that prints the numbers, from 0 to 9

+4. The file 4-print_most_numbers a void function that prints the numbers, from 0 to 9 except 2 and 4